REST API definition

 Response definition

-The API supports ONLY REST services that return the type application/json .
+The API supports ONLY REST services that return type application/json .

-The default ContentType with which we send requests to the service is application/json.
-Also supported is multipart/form-data, if the header contains the parameter {'Content-Type': 'multipart/form-data'}.
+The default ContentType used when sending requests to the service is application/json.
+The following is also supported multipart/form-data, if the header includes the parameter {'Content-Type': 'multipart/form-data'}.
 For example:

 api.rest.v1.get('serviceId', {queryParams: {'key': 'value'}}, {'Content-Type': 'multipart/form-data'});